ProSuite package

 A parameter configures a quality condition.
 Parameters can represent Datasets (dataset parameter) or scalar values (scalar parameters).
 Parameters have a name and a value.

-Dataset parameters: value is of type dataset. the parameter can retrieve the workspace id (model name) and the where clause (filter expression) of the dataset.
+Dataset parameters: value is of type dataset.
+The parameter can retrieve the workspace id (model name or model id if it has been retrieved from the data dictionary) and the where clause (filter expression) of the dataset.

 Scalar parameters: value is a simple type (number, string, bool).